 The basic premise of anonymity allows addicts to attend meetings without fear of legal or social repercussions.
 This is an important consideration for an addict thinking about going to a meeting for the first time.
 Anonymity also supports an atmosphere of equality in meetings.
 It helps insure that no individual’s personality or circumstance will be considered more important than the message of recovery shared in NA.

 NA’s primary approach to recovery is its belief in the therapeutic value of one addict helping another.
 Members take part in NA meetings by talking about their experiences and recovery from drug addiction.
 NA meetings are informally structured, held in space rented by the group, and are led by members who take turns opening and closing the meeting.
 NA meetings and other services are funded entirely from donations by addict members and the sale of recovery literature.
 Financial contributions from non-members are not accepted.

 Most NA meetings are held regularly at the same time and place each week, usually in a public facility.
 There are two basic types of meetings those that are open to the general public and those closed to the public (for addicts only).
 Meetings vary widely in format.
-Some formats are: participation, speaker, question and answer, topic discussion, and some have a combination of these formats.
-The function of any meeting is always the same: to provide a suitable and reliable environment for personal recovery.
+Some formats are: open discussion, literature study, speaker, topic discussion, and some have a combination of these formats.
+The of any meeting is always the same: to provide a suitable and reliable environment for personal recovery.